lhaake/Project-1/project-worksheet-LHaake.md

 - Skills section (programming langauges and technologies)
 - On Mobile Nav, edit name to show initials
-- Use Boostrap
+- Use Bootstrap
 - Add drop down or radio buttons to Contact Form
-- Additional JS/CSS Design
+- Additional JS/CSS Design or Animation

 ## Functional Components